mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 ### Guidelines
 - Main Deck contain 20 cards
 - Extra deck contain 8 cards
+- No S/T removal staple cards
 - Not prioritize to be optimized
 - No any card in degenerate list
 - No any Coin/Dice based effects
-- Preferably has backrow removal
 - Preferably can search from deck
 - Preferably has draw power support
 - Preferably can re-use cards in GY